-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 Today's main highlight was an interview with the legendary Spyder Turner, famous singer, mimic, songwriter, and actor.
 Today's interview was interspersed with songs by artists that Spyder imitates in his well known version of "Stand By My" as first performed in 1966.
 Each song was preceeded by an appropriate excerpt from the famous Spyder Turner song.

 - A Woman, A Lover, A Friend - Jackie Wilson - 1960